omahs/flutter/engine/src/flutter/impeller/docs/babys_first_triangle.md

 ### The Pipeline Descriptor

 Invoking the shader compiler will generate the backend specific shaders (GLSL ES for OpenGL ES, Metal Shading Language code for Metal, and SPIRV for Vulkan).
 Along with these artifacts, the compiler will generate a couple of C++ header files that contain the interfaces and metadata you will need to create a pipeline with these shaders at runtime.
 Find those somewhere in the generated artifacts.
 These will be called `baby.vert.h` and `baby.frag.h` for each of our two shaders.
-Include then in your translation unit.
+Include them in your translation unit.
 We need these for the pipeline descriptor.

 But first, let's take a peek inside `baby.vert.h` to look at what the compiler gave us.
 There should be a whole bunch of metadata you don't really need to care about.
 But there is one struct called `PerVertexData` that looks interesting: